If you are setting up group-to-group network connectivity through a network gateway, consider using a network topology instance.

 Keep-alive interval.
 The interval (in seconds) for sending keep-alive packets, to maintain the session if backup traffic has an extended pause.
 Set this to 180 (default), or click the edit icon to enter another interval.
 To avoid idle session timeouts on cloud-based clients, set the interval to 200 seconds or less.

-In the DMZ gateways list, select the server group that you want to designate as the network gateway group.
+In the Network gateways list, select the server group that you want to designate as the network gateway group.

-Optional: Click the down arrow next to the DMZ gateways list to edit the Tunnel port and Keep-alive interval options, as described above.
+Optional: Click the down arrow next to the Network gateways list to edit the Tunnel port and Keep-alive interval options, as described above.

 In the Infrastructure machines list, select a server group that will initiate connections to the network gateway group.